 The answer doesn’t lie in tricking the narcissist.
 The answer lies in you knowing your truth.

-If you suspect the narcissist is lying to you, pay attention to your intuition.
+Pay attention to your intuition if you suspect the narcissist is lying to you.
 Trust your feelings. they are probably telling you something.

 Keep in mind that most narcissists don’t change their behavior.
 In many ways, they become more crafted in their storytelling.
 They also tend to find more people who will enable their behavior.